 While it may not feel great to be mired with other writers in mid-story sag, it should be heartening, because it shows you are on a well-trodden path.Many writers have been here before you, and many have found their way out.

-First, it’s about understanding what your story is about.
+First, you need to understand what your story is about.
 Last month I wrote about the need for your memoir to have a story question.
-If you are in the malaise of mid-story sag, chances are you haven’t pinned down that question yet.
+If you are in the malaise of mid-story sag, chances are you haven’t pinned that down.

-Your story question—what you are most essentially trying to get to the bottom of with your memoir—doesn’t often come with the first draft, or even sometimes with the second, unless you’ve been lucky enough to be guided by a wise teacher, editor, or writing coach who understands the complexities of how a narrative nonfiction story is built.
+Your story question—what you are most essentially trying to understand with your memoir—doesn’t often come with the first draft,or even sometimes with the second, unless you’ve been lucky enough to be guided by a wise teacher, editor, or writing coach who understands the complexities of how a narrative nonfiction story is built.

 We fall into mid-story sag because we don’t know where we are going in the story, and we don’t know where we are going in the story because we don’t know what we are trying to say.
 And we don’t know what we are trying to say because he haven’t taken the time to figure out what is most compelling about the material at hand.

 So, let’s think about it: What are you trying to do in your memoir?
 Are you coming to terms with your childhood?
 Maybe your story question is something like: What makes a child resilient?